mattva01/schooltool/src/schooltool/testing/README.selenium.txt

-These extensions are coded in the stesting.py module of the schooltool.app package and they're tested in the selenium_extesions.txt file of the schooltool.gradebook package.
+These extensions are coded in the stesting.py module of the schooltool.app package and they're tested in the selenium_extesions.txt file of the schooltool.gradebook package and the selenium_extension.txt file of the schooltool.lyceum.journal package.

 We have browser extensions for: